cwise24/snopsy/docs/module2/7_reset.rst

   git log --oneline

-Here we can see that instead of dropping off the thrid commit using ``reset``, with ``revert`` it actually adds an extra commit and keeps previous commits
+Here we can see that instead of dropping off the thrid commit using ``reset``, with ``revert`` it actually adds an extra commit and keeps previous commits.
+This is why revert is the preferred rollback method.

 .. figure:: imgs/gitlog_revert.png
    :scale: 60%
    :align: center
-.. centered:: Fig 7
+.. centered:: Fig 10

 Now you can push your reverted file